Richard J. Ussher

 Richard John Ussher (6 April 1841 – 12 October 1913) was an Irish ornithologist and speleologist.

 Early life and family

 Ussher was born at Cappagh House, Cappagh, County Waterford on 6 April 1841.
 His parents were Isabella (née Grant) and Richard Kiely Ussher (1778–1854).
 Isabella was Richard's second wife, and Ussher was their only child that survived infancy.
 His maternal grandfather was the governor of Upper Canada and later Carlisle, Col. Jasper Grant.
-From the age of twelve, Ussher attended Portarlington school in Co.
-Laois and then Chester.
+From the age of twelve, Ussher attended Portarlington school in County Laois and then Chester.
 Following the death of his father and owing to his own delicate health, Ussher returned home to be tutored.
 He attended Trinity College Dublin but did not graduate due to poor health.
 He and his mother would winter in continental Europe.

 In 1866, he married Elizabeth Owen Finlay.
 After their marriage they lived abroad but returned to Ireland in 1875 to live at Ballynahemery, near Cappagh.
 The couple had five children.